Bette Midler

 BirthdayDec 1, 1945

-In 2008, Midler signed a contract with Caesars Palace in Las Vegas for a residency, Bette Midler: The Showgirl Must Go On, which ended in 2010.
+Midler held a residency at Caesars Palace in Las Vegas with the show Bette Midler: The Showgirl Must Go On from 2008 to 2010.
 She starred in the Broadway revival of Hello, Dolly!, which began previews in March 2017 and premiered at the Shubert Theatre in April 2017.
 The show was her first leading role in a Broadway musical.
 Midler received the Tony Award for Best Actress in a Musical for her performance.

 Biography from the Wikipedia article Bette Midler.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.